Function Reference¶

 Memory Efficiency

-track_top() and track_bottom() use bounded memory (O(N) per key) unlike track_bucket() which stores all unique values.
-For high-cardinality fields, prefer top/bottom tracking over bucketing.
+track_top() and track_bottom() use bounded memory (O(N) per key) unlike track_unique() (which stores every distinct value) or track_freq() (one map entry per distinct category).
+For high-cardinality fields, prefer top/bottom tracking.

 Parallel Mode Behavior